Quick wins with a legal workspace

 There was also a lack of adoption across the multiple tools as a result of poor user experience and the additional time required to jump between systems.
 Each system was designed only to support a single workflow and lacked the depth and functionality needed to fully support and connect the legal team as a whole.

 Optimising legal operations is essential to Vocus.
-“Managing risk appropriately and ensuring business continuity has been essential in the current uncertain economic climate and we’ve done this through consolidating the team’s workflow, matter and contract storage into one single platform” says Osborn.
+“Managing risk appropriately and ensuring business continuity has been essential in the current uncertain economic climate and we’ve done this through consolidating the team’s workflow, matter management and contract management into one single platform” says Osborn.

 Creating connection with a legal workspace